ngscheurich/system/README.md

     A book of magic spells

-    USAGE:
+    Usage:
-        grim [SUBCOMMAND]
+      grim [command]

-    OPTIONS:
-        -h, --help       Print help information
-        -V, --version    Print version information

-    SUBCOMMANDS:
-        help      Print this message or the help of the given subcommand(s) link      Manage program configuration links
+    Available Commands:
+      completion  Generate the autocompletion script for the specified shell config      Manage program configurations
+      help        Help about any command
-        switch    Switch to a new Nix system generation theme     Change the system theme
+      switch      Switch to a new Nix system generation theme       Change user theme

+    Flags:
+      -h, --help   help for grim

+    Use "grim [command] --help" for more information about a command.

 ### Building

 To build Grimoire, first install Nix then run this command from the `cli` directory:

-    nix shell nixpkgs#cargo -c make
+    nix shell nixpkgs#go -c make

-Alternatively, if you have the Rust toolchain installed, you can simply `make`.
+Alternatively, if you have [Go] installed, you can simply `make`.

 ## Dotfiles